Johan Cavalli: International career

-Cavalli has been capped for the Corsica national football team, which is not a FIFA member, as it does not represent a fully sovereign nation.
+Cavalli was capped for the Corsica national football team, which is not a FIFA member, as it does not represent a fully sovereign nation.
 On 31 May 2011, he scored the only goal to help his team to a prestigious 1–0 win over Bulgaria in a friendly match.

+Personal life

+Cavalli's father Jean-Michel is also a former footballer and coached him during his time at Créteil.